KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

 A powerful feature of Knowage analytical documents is cross-navigation, i.e., the ability to navigate documents in a browser-like fashion following logical data flows.
 Although crossnavigation is uniformly provided on all documents executed in Knowage Server, each type of document has its own modality to set the link pointing to another document.

-Notice that the pointer can reference any Knowage document, regardless of the source document.
-For example, a BIRT report can point to another birt report, to a dashboard, a geo or any other analytical document.
+Notice that the cross navigation can reference any Knowage document, regardless of the type of the source document.
+For example, a BIRT report can point to another BIRT report, to a dashboard, a geo or any other analytical document.

 It is obviously possible to associate more than one cross navigation to a single document.
 It means that by clicking on different elements of the same document the user can be directed to different documents.